Blogs

 Assessment

-New study links social isolation to reduced academic success – could continuous assessment break the negative cycle?
+Social isolation and reduced academic success – could continuous assessment break the negative cycle?

 Recently published Norwegian research discovered a vicious cycle between increased social withdrawal and lowered academic success – but only in boys.
 AQA’s Policy and Evidence Manager Adam Steedman Thake looks at the findings and considers what role continuous low stakes assessment could play in any solution